How Long Do Dogs Live? (Dog Lifespan)

 Typical lifespan of small dogs

-Smaller dogs typically live to 14 or 15 years old.
+Smaller dogs typically live to be 13 to 15 years old.
 Smaller dogs generally live longer than large dogs because they don't suffer as many serious skeletal and cardiovascular diseases as larger dogs do.

 - The bones and joints of smaller dogs don't need to support as much weight, so don't break down as quickly.